FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

-Moreover, a load can stop being an Upper Bound, but that can only happen when more than Goal Duration Sum of trials are measured (e.g. because another Search Goal needs more trials at this load).
+Moreover, a load can stop being an Upper Bound, but that can only happen when more than Goal Duration Sum of trials are measured (e.g., because another Search Goal needs more trials at this load).
 In practice, the load becomes a Lower Bound (see next subsection), and we say the previous Upper Bound got Invalidated.